yiisoft/db-mssql/docs/guide/README.md

-REST Extension for Yii 2
+MSSQL Server Extension for Yii 3
 ========================

-This extension provides the MSSQL Server support for the [Yii framework 2.1](http://www.yiiframework.com).
+This extension provides the MSSQL Server support for the [Yii framework 3](http://www.yiiframework.com).

 Getting Started
 ---------------